American Education System: A Detailed Guide

-But before you go thinking it's the way to waste time and procrastinate, it should be advantageous for you.
+But before you go thinking it's the way to waste time and procrastinate, it should be helpful for you.
 How so?
-If you're a high school student, you can use some of the breaks you're given between classes to do your homework or read on some stuff.
-But if you're in college, you can have a look at your schedule, see the breaks, and take full control of the schedule.
+If you are in high school, you can use some of the breaks you're given between classes to do your homework or read some stuff.
+But if you're in college, you can have a look at your schedule, see the breaks, and take complete control of the schedule.

 Your grade doesn't just come from the homework and tests you do: it also comes from participating.
 When a teacher asks a question or wants the class to suggest, go for it and participate.
 You might not think about it, but doing this can be a boost to your grade.
 It can even be an excellent aid for you to know your classmates and teachers as you learn more about the subject at hand.